wallacebrf/Synology-to-TrueNAS/README.md

 ## 12.)
 Install required Apps
 <div id="Install_required_Apps"></div>

-On my Synology systems I purposefully made separate users for every docker container so i could restrict each container to only the data it needs.
-On my Synology systems i had a "docker" folder where i had sub folders for each container.
-If i were to use one user for every container, it would allow the different containers to read each other's data.
+On my Synology systems I purposefully made separate users for every docker container so I could restrict each container to only the data it needs.
+On my Synology systems I had a "docker" folder where I had sub folders for each container.
+If I were to use one user for every container, it would allow the different containers to read each other's data.
 This is especially important when running things like PLEX or JellyFin in docker where those two apps will also need access to your media libraries.
 You probably do not want all of your containers to have access to those.
 Making separate users per container helps solve this problem as each user can be restricted individually on what they can and cannot access.

 1. Create required users/groups
 - On a **per-app basis**, create a user and user group